Binary Stars in the Space Era

 Full package: £750.
 This includes conference registration, accommodation (four nights, Monday to Friday), opening reception buffet (Monday night), breakfast (Tuesday to Friday), lunch (Tuesday to Friday), dinner (Tuesday and Wednesday), the conference dinner (Thursday), and morning and afternoon refreshments.

 Attendance package: £450.
-This is like the full package but without accommodation and breakfast.
+This is like the full package but without accommodation or breakfast.

 SOC and LOC